NVIDIA-AI-IOT/GreenMachine/XLT/README.md

 Just change the following 3 variables in the script to configure the conversion:

-data_path - the path to your dataset.
-Do not include the `/labels/` folder
+`data_path` - the path to your dataset.
+Do not include the `/labels/` folder at the end of the path.

-class_key - Change this dict to match the class numbers used in XLT to their names.
+`class_key` - Change this dict to match the class numbers used in XLT to their names.
 Format for each item is as follows, with each item on a new line separated by commas:

 `[class number]: b[class name]`

-saveas_filename - the name fo the file to save.
+`saveas_filename` - the name of the file to save.
 The file naming format is as follows:

 `[name].tfrecord`

-To run the script, just run `python kitti-to-tfrecord.py`
+To run the script, just run `python kitti-to-tfrecord.py`.